 Nabinagar I power station is a proposed 1,000 megawatt (MW) coal-fired power station in Bihar, India.

 The project is located in the Aurangabad district of Bihar, on the west side of the Barun-Nabinagar Road, about 50 km from Aurangabad city and about 250 km from Ranchi.

-The proposed plant would comprise four 250MW generating units.
+The proposed plant was originally planned to comprise four 250MW generating units.
 The project is located near the village of Dhundwa near Nabinagar.
 The power station would primarily be used to supply power to the Eastern and Western districts of Railways operations in the states of Bihar, Jharkhand, West Bengal, Chhatisgarh, Maharashtra, Gujarat and Madhya Pradesh.

 The joint venture company was first proposed with the signing of a Memorandum of Understanding back in February 2002.
 However, it was not until in February 2007 the the company was finally approved by the national government's the Cabinet Committee on Economic Affairs.